This article was originally posted in August 2018 and was updated in August 2019.

 4) They can see real progress by measuring the right metrics and setting realistic goals.

-No store is the same.
+No two stores are the same.
 While qualitative goals may be similar, quantitative goals should be achievable for each store team, or they're demotivating.
 Without transparency into store performance it's impossible to set achievable goals.

 Store teams need this transparency too.
 To see meaningful improvement, store managers must be kept up to date on their progress.